Welcome to the International Netsuke Society

 Latest Issue of the Euronetsuke Journal

-We start 2025 with the Spring issue of Euronetsuke, number #67 – now in our 32nd year as the journal of the European Chapter of the International Netsuke Society.
+The Spring 2026 issue of Euronetsuke, number #69 – the journal of the European Chapter of the International Netsuke Society.

 Informative & Interesting Articles